Animal ethics committees

 - AEC terms of reference

-- procedures, minutes and reports
+- Procedures, meeting minutes and reports

-- approved standard operating procedures
+- Approved standard operating procedures

-- records of monitoring animal welfare
+- Records of monitoring animal welfare

-- discussions with the chairperson and members of the AEC and scientific and animal care personnel.
+Additionally, the review panel may carry out further discussions with the chairperson and members of the AEC and scientific and animal care personnel.

 A copy of the independent external review report should be provided to the Department for Environment and Water Chief Executive via the Animal Welfare Unit.